 Rather than calling witnesses to the stand at this stage, the ODPP will provide written statements to the Children’s Court as our evidence.
 Victims of sexual assault will only have to give evidence during this early process if the magistrate agrees there are ‘special reasons’ in the interests of justice that they should, and these are difficult to show.
 Other witnesses can only be called if both the ODPP and the young person agree, or the magistrate is satisfied there are ‘substantial reasons’ in the interests of justice to call them.
 This is not as difficult as showing there are ‘special reasons’, but it is still a barrier.

 If a prosecution witness is called, the young person has the right to cross-examine them.
 The young person also has the right to give their evidence, and / or to call their witnesses.

-At the end of this process, if the magistrate does not consider the matter should be committed to the District Court the magistrate will deal with the matter in the Children’s Court (see Prosecutions in the Children’s Court below).
+If the matter isn't transferred to the District Court, the magistrate will deal with it in the Children’s Court (see Prosecutions in the Children’s Court below).